nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 Next, `WITH IDENTITY = 'S3 Access Key'` this string must be set to this value when using s3.

-And last, `SECRET = 'PASTEACCESSKEYHERE:PASTESECRETKEYHERE;` this is the username (Access Key ID) and the password (Secret Key ID).
+And last, `SECRET = 'PASTE_ACCESS_KEY_HERE:PASTE_SECRET_KEY_HERE;` this is the username (Access Key ID) and the password (Secret Key ID).
 Notice that there’s a colon as a delimiter between the two values.
 This means neither the username nor the password can have a colon in their values, so watch out for that.

 - [ ] On the desktop of **Windows1**, in SSMS, open a **New Query window**.
 Connect to the SQL Instance on **WINDOWS1** and create a `CREDENTIAL` using this code.